Alaska Statutes.

 Chapter 25.
 Uniform Interstate Family Support Act

 previous: Section 205.
-Continuing, Exclusive Jurisdiction.
+Continuing, Exclusive Jurisdiction to Modify Child Support Order.

-(a) A tribunal of this state may serve as an initiating tribunal to request a tribunal of another state to enforce or modify a support order issued in that state.
+(a) A tribunal of this state that has issued a child support order consistent with the laws of this state may serve as an initiating tribunal to request a tribunal of another state to enforce

-All content © 2008 by Touch N' Go/Bright Solutions, Inc.
+All content © 2025 by Touch N' Go/Bright Solutions, Inc.

 Note to HTML Version:

-This version of the Alaska Statutes is current through December, 2007.
+This version of the Alaska Statutes is current through December, 2022.
 The Alaska Statutes were automatically converted to HTML from a plain text format.
 Every effort has been made to ensure their accuracy, but this can not be guaranteed.
 If it is critical that the precise terms of the Alaska Statutes be known, it is recommended that more formal sources be consulted.
 For statutes adopted after the effective date of these statutes, see, Alaska State Legislature If any errors are found, please e-mail Touch N' Go systems at E-mail.
 We hope you find this information useful.